xkcao/EnergyEnvironment/README.md

 ## Missions
 - Deliver Reliable, Affordable and Sustainable Energy.
-- Improve the Environment for future generations.
+- Improve the Environment for current and future generations.

 ## What you can do
 - https://www.un.org/en/actnow/ten-actions